radekg/yugabyte-db-build-infrastructure/README.md

 During a release build the `yugabyted-ui` _build.sh_ program uses a system-wide `patchelf` and `ldd`. `ldd` comes preinstalled and `patchelf` needs to be added.
 An alternative would be to configure the `$PATH` so that linuxbrew copies are in effect.
 Preferably the build.sh program should be modified to pick up the path from the downloaded linuxbrew.

 Tracking issue: https://github.com/yugabyte/yugabyte-db/issues/18258.

+### OpenJDK 11 is used to compile Java bits

+Java 8 and Docker do not play nicely.
+On the M2 mac Java 8 based build hangs at random places.
+CPU hangs pegged at 200% and memory usage goes through the roof.
+Compiling with Java 11 to Java 8 target works and completes.